kkuprikov/skeleton-rails-app/README.md

 As many students may relate to different courses, it's essential to use `has_and_belongs_to_many` association type here.
 The `has_many :through` is used to store the grade in a join table's field.

 Generating UUID as a primary key for students and courses is implemented using `pgcrypto` extension.
 Unique indexes are used for students' `email` and courses' `reference_code` fields.
-Also, for the join table a unique compond index on `%i[course_id student_id]` is utilized, along with `:student_id` index.
+Also, for the join table a unique compound index on `%i[course_id student_id]` is utilized, along with `:student_id` index.
 There's no need to use two compound indexes, as explained [here](https://pawelurbanek.com/rails-postgres-join-indexes).

 There's no underlying difference between `varchar` and `text` in Postgres, however, I'm used to mark potentially bigger fields as text.
 Thus, course's description has a `text` type.